waltroloson/twitterbot/README.md

 $ mongo
 ```

-1. [create-admin-user] Execute the following commands.
+1. [create-admin-user] Next execute the following commands.
 Make sure the 'exit' command at the bottom is executed and that the mongo shell exits as a result.
 ```sh
 use admin;
 db.createUser(